NoDebt-App-Backend/Loan_Prediction_App/README.md

 **[Back to Table of Contents](https://github.com/NoDebt-App-Backend/Loan_Prediction_App/tree/main#table-of-contents)**

-Parameters: firstName, lastName, email, organisationName, password, confirmPassword
+Parameters: firstName, lastName, email, organisationName, password, confirmPassword, passwordURL(optional - this would be passed in for admins to reroute to login when they want to verify five digit token)

 - EXAMPLE: Register Admin - Successful